waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 ---

-## Testing: Moving A Coin (invalid)
+## Testing: Moving A Coin (INVALID)

 The user should only be able to move the cursor to the left of the coin they have selected that they want to move.
 This is to prevent the user moving a coin to the right initially as it is a clear indication that they can not do this.

 ### Test Data To Use

-We can select a coin and then try to move the cursor right eg from index 0:
+We can select a coin and then try to move the cursor right e.g. from index 0:
 D D ENTER DDDDDDDDDDDDD RIGHT RIGHT A

 ### Expected Test Result